TMD, TMJ and the causes of jaw pain

 The clinical term for jaw pain is TMD, or temporal mandibular disorder.
 It comes from the TMJ, which is the temporal mandibular joint—the jaw joint.
 It’s a jaw pain that can start around the general area but may present as referred pain in the neck and shoulders, or headaches.

-It’s unpleasant and ongoing.
-So, let’s look at what clients who have TMD are experiencing.
+Let’s look at what clients who have TMD are experiencing.
 What are the triggers that might suggest to a dentist that the client has this condition?

 Symptoms of TMD